Paritosh97/blog/_posts/2020-10-22-puppet-master.md

 I have been fascinated with Physics-based animation for a while now.
-Particularly with [Soft Body Mechainics](https://paritosh-sharma.com/mass-spring-simulator/).
+Particularly with [Soft Body Mechainics](https://paritosh-sharma.com/mass-spring-simulator/){:target="_blank" rel="noopener"}.
 I started learning mass-spring simulators a few months ago.
 A couple of days ago, I came across a fascinating research area in the field of physics-based animation and robotics which deals with the simulation of real-world puppets.

-A group of scientists at ETH Zurich introduced us to a robotic system that simulates real-world string puppets or marionettes. [“PuppetMaster”](http://crl.ethz.ch/papers/puppetMaster.pdf) can operate simple puppets like a puppy, snake, or even a Chinese dragon!
+A group of scientists at ETH Zurich introduced us to a robotic system that simulates real-world string puppets or marionettes. [“PuppetMaster”](http://crl.ethz.ch/papers/puppetMaster.pdf){:target="_blank" rel="noopener"} can operate simple puppets like a puppy, snake, or even a Chinese dragon!
 The goal of the project can be summarized as follows.

 > To Generate highly dynamic motion trajectories for string-driven physical systems using dexterous robots as puppeteers.